jonjamz/meteor-settings/README.md

 A minimalistic API that formalizes the way settings are implemented across third-party libraries and custom modules in an application.

-One idea here is that user settings should be able to be persisted and not need to be coupled to a specific library version.
+One idea here is that settings should be able to be persisted in a common format and not necessarily coupled to a specific library or library version.

 ### Install